milvus-io/bootcamp/deployments/JuiceFS/README.md

 The [precompiled binaries](https://github.com/juicedata/juicefs/releases) selected for this tutorial can be downloaded directly, and the detailed installation process can be found on the [JuiceFS website](https://github.com/juicedata/juicefs) for the installation tutorial.

-After downloading you will need to install the dependencies, JuiceFS requires a Redis (2.8 and above) server to store the metadata, see [Redis Quick Start](https://redis.io/topics/quickstart).
+After downloading you will need to install the dependencies, JuiceFS requires a Redis (2.8 and above) server to store the metadata, see [Redis Quick Start](https://redis.io/topics/quickstart). **It's highly recommended use Redis service managed by public cloud provider if possible.**

 JuiceFS needs to be configured with object storage, i.e. create a new volume through `juicefs format` command.
-The object storage used in the tutorial is Azure Blob Storage, users need to choose their own suitable object storage, refer to [the guide](https://github.com/juicedata/juicefs/blob/main/docs/en/how_to_setup_object_storage.md).
+The object storage used in the tutorial is Azure Blob Storage, you need to choose your own suitable object storage, refer to [the guide](https://github.com/juicedata/juicefs/blob/main/docs/en/how_to_setup_object_storage.md).
 Once the volume has been formatted, it can be mounted as a directory.

-Assuming that you have a locally running Redis service, use it to format a file system called `test`:
+Assuming that you have a locally running Redis service, use it to format a volume called `test`:

 ```sh
 $ export AZURE_STORAGE_CONNECTION_STRING="DefaultEndpointsProtocol=https;AccountName=XXX;AccountKey=XXX;EndpointSuffix=core.windows.net"